ubc/iPeer/readme.md

 iPeer 3.3.4
 -----------
 * Fixed the problem of not importing group membership from Canvas when all group members are new iPeer users.
+* Display course term next to course name when selecting Canvas courses for import
+* Add purpose/description to the Canvas access token

 iPeer 3.3.3
 -----------